 What is sometimes overlooked is Paul’s solution to the problems in Ephesus.
 He does not recommend that more ecclesiastical structure be imposed on the local churches.
 He tells Timothy to appoint qualified elders and deacons, but the qualifications are fidelity to Paul’s teaching and high moral commitments.

 Unfortunately most Christians define “healthy doctrine” as “what I believe” and bad doctrine as “what that church across the street believes.”
 This is not at all what Paul has in mind here!
 He has not created a 39 point doctrinal statement that has to be signed by all members of the church for them to be declared “orthodox.”
 For Paul, the core of the Gospel is non-negotiable, but also a set of ethical parameters which work out the gospel in very practical ways.
-Rather than declaring the Calvinist or Arminianism “right” or “wrong”, Paul ask if the Gospel is clearly preached, are the members of the the congregation behaving in a way that brings honor to the Gospel.
+Rather than declaring the Calvinist or Arminianism “right” or “wrong,” Paul asks “Is the Gospel is preached?”
+“Are the members of the the congregation behaving in a way that brings honor to the Gospel?”

 I understand the importance of doctrinal statements (I sign several every year myself).
 They help define communities of believers around a common set of beliefs.
 But it is remarkable that conformity to the Gospel and proper ethical conduct are the two tests Paul set for Timothy when dealing with the opponents in Ephesus.

 How does a contemporary church find a balance between promoting sound doctrine and providing a place for people to discuss ideas and ask questions?
 Is this more than agreeing to a doctrinal statement?
 How can a church or Christian organization promote the Gospel, demonstrate grace, and be faithful to the core doctrines of the faith?